thatcherfreeman/utility-dctls/README.md

 **Seed Position X/Y**: Indicates which pixel is pulled from the frame in order to get the seed for the noise.
 Make sure this pixel changes over time for noise to not be fixed.

-## RGB Chips
+## RGB Chips DCTL
-Creates three columns of RGB chips, and optionally CMY and Luminance chips.
-When the RGB mixer (or any other operation) is used, the extent to which channels have been mixed will be visible in the RGB Parade.
+Creates rows of colored chips at the specified increment of stops.
 Outputs a Linear image.
+This is useful in evaluating tone mapping and the "Notorious Six" problem where overexposed pure colors get mapped to pure RGBCMY primaries rather than preserving their hue.

 ### DCTL Parameters
+**Stops between Chips**: Stops of light between columns

+**Saturation**: HSV Saturation of the chips.

+**Number of Hues**: Number of rows with different hues.
+Set this to 3 if you want pure RGB chips, set to 6 if you want RGB CMY chips.
+Increase if you want more granularity.

-**Number of Steps**: Number of different luminances to display for each chip.
-Each chip is one stop apart (in linear).
+**Number of Chips**: Number of columns to generate, each is `Stops between Chips` higher or lower than the adjacent ones.

-**Exposure**: Amount of gain to be applied to the image, in stops.

-**Show RGB Colors**: Displays Red, Green, and Blue charts.

-**Show CMY Colors**: Displays Cyan, Magenta, and Yellow charts.

-**Show Luminance**: Displays an additionall luminance chart.
+**Mid Gray**: Indicates the value that will be assigned to the middle chip.

+**Continuous**: Runs a smooth hue and exposure ramp instead of discretizing the chips.

+**Gray Ramp**: Adds a gray ramp to the top of the frame.

 ## RGB Linear Contrast DCTL
 Applies a power function to the RGB channels, keeping 0.18 unchanged.
 This DCTL expects a scene linear image.